siraben/website/_posts/2021-12-28-aoc-speedup.md

 ## A naïve attempt
-[Day 15](https://adventofcode.com/2021/day/15) asks us to compute the lowest sum possible that results from traversing a grid from one corner to the other, where the possible moves are going right or down by one.
-When I saw this problem, I thought, "this is just dynamic programming!"
-Naturally, I wrote such a DP algorithm.
+[Day 15](https://adventofcode.com/2021/day/15) asks us to compute the lowest sum possible that results from traversing a grid from one corner to the other, where the possible moves are going right, down or up by one.
+When I saw this problem, I thought, "this is just recursion!"
+Naturally, I wrote such a recursive solution (glguy notes on IRC that this would be a lot faster if I memoized the calls).

 ```haskell
 import qualified Data.Map as M